Jose Siri Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Jose Siri (.313 slugging percentage over his past 10 games, including one homer), battle starter Kutter Crawford and the Boston Red Sox at Tropicana Field, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays and Jose Siri (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Nick Pivetta and the Boston Red Sox at Tropicana Field, Wednesday at 6:40 PM ET.

+He strung together two hits (going 2-for-5 with a double) in his last appearance against the Red Sox.

 Jose Siri Game Info & Props vs. the Red Sox